|

 generations were located in Lenawee County just

-over the western county line with Monroe County.
+over the western county line from Monroe County.

 Several of the Getty families also lived in this